pgiani/sprinkler-control/README.md

 - `npm run dev`
 - App should now be running on `http://localhost:8080/`

-## tests 🚥
+## Tests 🚥

 - change directory to ./sprinkler-control
 - `npm run test`

+## Build ⛴

+- change directory to ./sprinkler-control
+- `npm run build`

+## Deploy to git pages ⛵

+- change directory to ./sprinkler-control
+- `npm run deploy`

 ## What's missing?

-Alot, this was a 4 hour sprint to get some basic API call working
+Every thing pretty much, this was a 4 hour sprint to get some basic API call working

 ### Migrations 🗄